Ep. 16: Interview with Fitzgerald Pucci, host of Deconstruct podcast

 SHOW DESCRIPTION

 On this podcast, an interview with Amadon DellErba & Fitzgerald Pucci, host of the Deconstruct podcast.
 Together, they discuss a wide range of topics including masculinity, the role of balanced men in our society; alter egos, the facades and personas that we carry masking our true selves; and purity, the childlike qualities of wonder and being in the eternal moment.
 Amadon and Fitz talk about everything from Black Lives Matter, to the film "Burden" with Forest Whitaker, to Mike Tyson's podcast Hotboxin', to rapper DMX's orchid garden.
 In this first conversation, both men found the brotherly bond of two seeking souls in pursuit of higher truth.
 Pucci is first and foremost an emotional literacy educator.
 He is also a dynamic guest with infectious enthusiasm.
 He shares about his local activism in the rural parts of central Massachusetts and talks about how his podcast, Deconstruct, is a tool for unlearning what we think we know and examining how our society interacts, and why.
-Pucci talks about the concept of "Radical Trust" in the human ability to grow, which naturally complements Gabriel of Urantia's concept of "Radical Unity."
+Pucci talks about the concept of "Radical Trust" in the human ability to grow, which naturally complements Van of Urantia's concept of "Radical Unity."

 Be sure to check out Fitzgerald Pucci's podcast, Deconstruct: https://anchor.fm/fitzgerald-pucci